yann-a/Rust-DB-engine/dbdm_project_Guilhem_NIOT_Yann_AGUETTAZ.md

 ### Optimizations

-Four optimizations are implemented :
+Five optimizations are implemented :
+* *Unfold Complex Expressions* : Unfolds expressions such as `rspr` and `jpr`, in hope that other optimizations performs better afterwards.
 * *Detect Load Columns* : Detects the columns that are actually used.
-Not useful on its own, but helps PDS.
+Not useful on its own, but used for PDS.
 * *Push Down Selection* : Try to push down selections as long as possible.
 * *Apply Projections Early* : Tries to project as early as possible.
 * *Fold Complex Expressions* : Tries to replace parts of the expression by `rspr` or `jpr` constructions.